anfnl/anfnl.github.io/_pages/about.md

 <div data-lang="en" markdown="1">

 I am an Associate Professor at the University of Lorraine (France), where I teach systematic theology and contemporary philosophy.
 My research focuses on theological language, the epistemology of belief, and the relationships between contemporary theology and the social sciences.
 I completed my PhD in 2013 (on religious experience in Karl Barth and Henri Bergson) and obtained my habilitation in 2020.
-I am also interested in the construction of identity, which I explore through the philosophical and theological lenses of the personal identity problem, and through literary experiments ([Rien de caché](https://www.placedeslibraires.fr/livre/9782227503502-rien-de-cache-anthony-feneuil/), 2026).
+I am also interested in the construction of identity, which I explore through the philosophical and theological lenses of the personal identity problem, and through literary experimentation ([Rien de caché](https://www.placedeslibraires.fr/livre/9782227503502-rien-de-cache-anthony-feneuil/), 2026).

 I am a founder and publishing director of the journal [*Théo*Rèmes](https://journals.openedition.org/theoremes/).